chzerv/linux-workstation-playbook/README.md

 - `capabilities` will only run capabilities related tasks.
 - `sysctl` will only run sysctl related tasks.
+- `security` will only run security related tasks.
 - `performance` will only run performance related tasks.
 - `gnome` will only run GNOME related tasks.
 - `systemd` will only run systemd related tasks.